creimers/honeypy.buildout/docs/index.rst

 `back to top <index.html>`_

-The **honeypy.buildout project** aims to provide a set of best practices for building modular and reliable `configurations for the most popular python web frameworks <http://en.wikipedia.org/wiki/Category:Python_web_application_frameworks>`_ on top of `zc.buildout. <http://buildout.readthedocs.org/en/latest/>`_ They shall be `packed in a library <http://en.wikipedia.org/wiki/Library_%28computing%29>`_ to allow projects to be updated if additional or better configurations come in.
+The **honeypy.buildout project** aims to provide a framework containing tools and best practices to build modular and reliable `configurations for the most popular python web frameworks <http://en.wikipedia.org/wiki/Category:Python_web_application_frameworks>`_ on top of `zc.buildout. <http://buildout.readthedocs.org/en/latest/>`_ They shall be packed in a framework to allow projects to be updated if additional or better configurations come in.

 Those configurations should be...